kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 ## Goals

-* Add sufficient configuration that basic mTLS is possible between Gateways and Backends
+* Add sufficient configuration that basic mutual TLS is possible between Gateways and Backends
-* Enable the optional use of SPIFFE for Backend mTLS
+* Enable the optional use of SPIFFE for Backend mutual TLS

 ## Non-Goals